Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Statistical Methods

 The posterior distribution can be simulated using MCMC techniques.
 In our case, we use the Metropolis-Hastings algorithm to draw parameter values for each parameter in our model from the posterior distribution.
 This is not a straightforward application of the Metropolis-Hastings algorithm however, as we need to convert proposed heating function parameter values into model temperatures, $\widehat{T}_i$, at each distance, $s_i$.
 Using single-variable updates, the established hydrodynamic modelling code is used, with input being the current parameter values (including the proposed value of the parameter under consideration at a given iteration), to produce the $\widehat{T}_i$.
 The $\widehat{T}_i$ can then be used to construct the likelihood of the temperature observations, $T_i$.
 A further complication arises because we must have physically sensible temperature profiles with distance for the loop.
 If the $\widehat{T}_i$ is not monotonically decreasing from the apex to the base, then we must reject this generated set of parameter values.
 Thus, with $k$ the number of parameters in the model, our approach can be summarised as: \begin{Steps} \item For the $j$th parameter, with current parameter value $p_j$, generate the proposed value, $p_j^*$, from a proposal distribution. \item Using the current set of parameter values, $(p_1,p_2,\ldots,p_j^*,\ldots,p_k)$, call the hydrodynamic code to generate the $\widehat{T}_i$. \item Reject the proposal $p_j^*$ if the $\widehat{T}_i$ are not monotonically decreasing.
 If so retain the current value $p_j$ and go to \textsc{Step}~\ref{MH4}.
 Otherwise accept the new parameter value for the parameter $p_j$ with probability

 where $\mathbf{P}_{k-j}=(p_1,p_2,\ldots,p_{j-1},p_{j+1},\ldots,p_k)$ and $q(\cdot,\cdot)$ the proposal distribution and go to \textsc{Step}~\ref{MH4}. \item Move to the next parameter $p_{j+1}$ and repeat the process. \end{Steps} We follow the same procedure for multivariate Metropolis updates, with the only difference that instead of updating a parameter at each time, we update the whole set of parameters, {\it i.e} instead of $p_j^*$ we have $\mathbf{P}^*$.
-Although single-variable Metropolis updates seems to behave slightly better than multivariate Metropolis updates \cite{n03}, it can be very time consuming.
-For this reason we have used multivariate Metropolis updates for the examples presented in Section \ref{results}.
+Although single-variable Metropolis updates seems to behave slightly better than multivariate Metropolis updates \cite{n03}, it can be very time consuming especially for a large parameter space.
+For this reason we have used multivariate Metropolis updates for the examples presented in Section \ref{realdata}.

 In this way, through thousands of iterations, the marginal posterior distribution for each parameter is built up.
 This distribution can then be used in many ways to assess the parameter values, {\it e.g.} by drawing up $95\%$ credible intervals.
 If this whole analysis is repeated for each heating function model, then model comparison techniques can be used to provide a quantitative assessment of the likelihood of one model over the other (see Section \ref{Model Comparison}).